ezatpanah/MVP-Architecture-Themoviedb-API/README.md

 Overview :

-The purpose of this application is to provide a list of Movies and show the details of each Movie
+The purpose of this project series is to show different architectures with different structures, and you can check these architectures and structures.

+This project in
+- MVP architecture : Current Repo
+- MVVM architecture : https://github.com/ezatpanah/Themoviedb-API-MVVM  [ Room Database - Dagger Hilt - RxJava -LiveData]
+- MVI architecture : Coming soon

 The app was written in Kotlin.